Sharad Anantrao Joshi: Shetkari Mahila Aghadi (SMA)

 Sharad Joshi was also a founder of the largest organisation of rural women Shetkari Mahila Aghadi (SMA) celebrated for its work for women's property rights notably for the Lakshmi Mukti programme that has conferred land titles on lakhs of rural housewives.

-In 1986, Chandwad village of Nasik district in Maharashtra was witness to a gathering of over two lakh peasant women.
+In 1986, Chandwad village of Nashik District in Maharashtra was witness to a gathering of over two lakh peasant women.

 Special Economic Zones for farm

 Sharad Joshi advocated SEZs in areas of India's comparative advantage, notably organic farming, aromatic and medicinal plants, manufacture of hybrid seeds and horticulture.
 Joshi also voiced on the need to establish credible certifying agencies for organic farm products and also suggested exclusive Zones for growing variety of onions popular in the Western countries and also the domestic market could be insulated from the international markets, and shortages could be averted even while earning foreign exchange.

 Socialism and Indian Constitution

 In December 2005 Sharad Joshi tabled private member legislation in the Rajya Sabha, demanding deletion of the word socialism from the Representation of the People Act of the Constitution of India.